The objectives of the ICOMOS-UK Cultural Tourism Committee (CTC) are to:

 St. Paul’s Cathedral in London provides a valuable illustration of the challenge of reconciling the spiritual role of a place of worship with the management of an internationally significant attraction, the revenue from which is critical to conservation and upkeep for both.

-CTC is designing and developing a web-based learning resource (2012-13) to:
+CTC has designed and developed a web-based learning resource (2012-13) to:

 The theme of ‘spirit of place’ is also being developed by a working group that reflects upon and promotes good practice in communicating the science of conservation with reference to specific sites and localities.